AntonioFasano/rnw2pdf/README.md

 Rnw2PDF
 =======

-This is a library for Emacs for [reproducible research](https://yihui.name/knitr/), more specifically: push a key (of your choice) and the [Rnw document](https://raw.githubusercontent.com/yihui/knitr/master/inst/examples/knitr-minimal.Rnw) in your Emacs buffer is converted into a [PDF](https://github.com/yihui/knitr/releases/download/doc/knitr-minimal.pdf) and opened with your PDF viewer.
+This is an Emacs library  for [reproducible research](https://yihui.name/knitr/), more specifically: push a key (of your choice) and the [Rnw document](https://raw.githubusercontent.com/yihui/knitr/master/inst/examples/knitr-minimal.Rnw) in your Emacs buffer is converted into a [PDF](https://github.com/yihui/knitr/releases/download/doc/knitr-minimal.pdf) and opened with your PDF viewer.

 See the features to learn more